Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Proof of Main results

 since $c$ (hence $c^{\prime}$) is large enough.

-Now, we check the condition \eqref{check1} for $0<r_{0}<1$.
-Let us write
+Now, we check the condition \eqref{check1} for $0<r_{0}\leq 1$.
+As noticed above, when $|z|>1$ due to the exponential decay $G_{\alpha,\chi}^{c}(z)$ from \eqref{A_alp} we can easily obtain \eqref{check1}.
+So, let us discuss the case $|z|\leq 1$.
+In this case, taking into account $|x|<2|z|\leq 2$ we write

-We know from \eqref{check2} that the second integral in the right hand side of \eqref{check5} is finite.
-Here, again we split it into two cases: $(\alpha-d)q-\beta+d\neq 0$ and $(\alpha-d)q-\beta+d= 0$.
+Using estimate \eqref{A_alp}, one can observe that the last integral is finite.
+To estimate the first integral on the right-hand side of \eqref{check5}, we split it into two cases: $(\alpha-d)q-\beta+d\neq 0$ and $(\alpha-d)q-\beta+d= 0$.
 In the first case, taking into account \eqref{A_alp}, we calculate